-This fact sheet is for people who need information on the procedures and requirements for compulsory Family Dispute Resolution (FDR) prior to the commencement of family law proceedings.
+This fact sheet is for people who need information on the procedures and requirements for compulsory Family Dispute Resolution prior to the commencement of family law proceedings.

 Procedures

-- one party refused to attend the FDR
+- one party refused to attend FDR

 - the FDRP was of the view the matter was not appropriate to conduct FDR

-- both parties attended but one did not make a genuine effort; or
+- both parties attended but one did not make a genuine effort to resolve the dispute, or

 - FDR began but the FDRP determined it was not appropriate to continue.